AABANY Hosts Dumplings & Discussion with Sandra Leung

 AABANY IP Committee Hosts Talk with Kelly Koyama-Garcia as Part of “Dumplings & Discussion” Series

 Over the course of the evening, Kelly openly shared her unique experiences that have led her to her current position at Louis Vuitton Americas.
-Outside of her work, Kelly is an active member of AABANY and the co-chair of the Retail Law Practice Group at the Association of Corporate Counsel.
-Kelly shared her personal experiences that have paved the way for choosing the legal profession and navigating challenging moments as an Asian female leader in her industry.
+Outside of her work, Kelly is an active member of AABANY and other organizations.
+Kelly shared her personal experiences that have paved the way for her choosing the legal profession and navigating challenging moments in her industry.

 After the in-depth discussion and lively Q&A that followed, attendees continued to enjoy drinks and food during the networking reception that capped the event.